More at rubyonrails.org:

 The possible length constraint options are:

-• :in (or :within) - The attribute length must be included in a given interval.
+:in The attribute length must be included in a given interval.
 The value for this option must be a range.

 The default error messages depend on the type of length validation being performed.
 You can customize these messages using the :wrong_length, :too_long, and :too_short options and %{count} as a placeholder for the number corresponding to the length constraint being used.
 You can still use the :message option to specify an error message.